In this post, we compare the GED vs HiSET and try to find answers to the question, “GED vs HiSET – What Is Easier To Pass?”

 The 5-test HiSET (High School Equivalency Test) is offered in both a computer-based and a paper-and-pencil format, while the 4-test GED needs to be done entirely on a computer in most states.

-There are exceptions, however.
-New Jersey and West Virginia, for example, require test-takers to take all available options in a computer-based format.
+There is an exception, however.
+West Virginia, for example, requires test-takers to take all available options in a computer-based format.

 Results of Passing the GED vs HiSET Test